utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/classes.md

 ```

 ### Naming

 Classes need to be registered with a unique name as Godot does not support namespaces (or packages in this case) for script classes.

 By default, we register your classes with the name you give them.
-While a simple approach and enough in most cases, this can lead to naming conflicts if you have classes in different packages with the same name.
+While beign a simple approach and enough in most cases,
+this can lead to naming conflicts if you have classes in different packages with the same name.
 For example:

 - `com.package.a.MyClass`
 - `com.package.b.MyClass`

 This leads to a conflict on the Godot side as both classes are registered as `MyClass`.

 So you are responsible for making sure that classes have a unique name.
 We do however provide you with some assistance:

-- We have compile time checks in place which should let the build fail if classes would end up having the same name
+- We have compile time checks in place which should let the *build fail* if classes would end up having the same name.
-- The `@RegisterClass` annotation lets you define a custom registration name: `@RegisterClass("CustomRegistrationName")`
+- The `@RegisterClass` annotation lets you define a custom registration name: `@RegisterClass("CustomRegistrationName")`.
 - Register the class names with the fully qualified name: `com.mygame.MyClass` will be registered as: `com_mygame_MyClass`.
 This can be configured with:
     ```kotlin
     godot {